2 innocent bystanders shot in Brooklyn barbershop, NYPD says

-EAST NEW YORK, Brooklyn (WABC) -- Police now say it appears two people shot inside a Brooklyn barbershop Wednesday night were both innocent bystanders.
+EAST NEW YORK, Brooklyn (WABC) -- Two people were shot inside a Brooklyn barbershop Wednesday night, and police believe both were innocent bystanders.

-It began with a fight that broke out at 8:25 p.m.
-Wednesday in a delicatessen at Pitkin and Montauk avenues in East New York.
+Authorities say it began with a fight that broke out at 8:25 p.m. in a delicatessen at Pitkin and Montauk avenues in East New York.

 Two people who were in the Trini International Barbershop a few doors down the block were struck.

-A 32-year-old man was shot in the left arm.
-A bullet also hit a 25-year-old woman in the back.
+A 32-year-old man was shot in the left arm, while a 25-year-old woman was struck in the back.

-Both victims were rushed to Brookdale Hospital.
-Both are expected to survive.
+Both victims were rushed to Brookdale Hospital with what are believed to be non-life threatening injuries.

 Investigators are now working to find the shooter or shooters.